-More than 30 wild deer from the herd in Dublin’s Phoenix Park were culled this week in an effort to manage its size.
-Photograph: Niall Carson/PA Wire.
+More than 30 wild deer from the herd in Dublin's Phoenix Park were culled in what the Office of Public Works (OPW) said was an effort to manage its size.

 The OPW confirmed 34 animals were killed as part of a controlled exercise.
 Their carcasses were sold to a game dealer approved by the Department of Agriculture.